∙ ∙ ∙

 “Believe me, I’m ready to do way more than just—”

-!
+Leah looked at her incredulously.
+“Innocent?
+Do you hear yourself right now, Mai?
+Those two are hardly innocent!
 Avery Morrigan is the Evil-fucking-Queen, and your boyfriend is too stupid to realize he’s being used as a pawn to put you in checkmate.
 Have you seen the way she acts around him?
-She’s accidentally bumping into him on a regular basis, acting flirty whenever she’s around him.
+She’s accidentally bumping into him on a regular basis, and she’s always acting all flirty whenever she’s around him.
 She’s trying to seduce him, trying to steal him from you.
 That bitch doesn’t even like him; she’s just using him to tie your heartstrings up in knots until you finally break down.
-And once she’s got him wrapped around her finger and you’re crushed, she’ll toss him aside with you like yesterday’s news.”
+And once she’s got him wrapped around her finger and you’re crushed, she’ll toss him aside like yesterday’s news.”

-fall under Avery’s spell.
+Maicey’s eyes watered at her best friend’s savage words.
+Then, slowly, shakily, she rose to her feet, fists clenched tight, and looked Leah dead straight in the eye.
+She spoke in a quavering whisper.
+“Don’t you dare talk about Don that way.
+Don loves me and he would never fall under Avery’s spell.
 You are so cynical of boys, but what do you really know about them?
-You’ve never dated one, or kissed one.
+You’ve never dated one, or even kissed one.
 You act like they are all lesser beings of some sort, but what could you know about them when you seem to avoid even just socializing with them at every turn?
 Don’s heart belongs to me alone and he’ll never do anything to cause me pain.
 So don’t you slander my boyfriend.”

-won’t let me talk some sense into Don or smack some sense into the Evil Queen.
+“You are too soft,” she said accusingly.
+“You won’t stand up for yourself.
+You are too nice.
+Avery wants to make your life misery, and I can’t stop that from happening if you won’t let me talk some sense into Don or smack some sense into the Evil Queen.
 If you don’t drop your good-little-naïve-catholic-girl act, then you might as well just kiss Don goodbye, because she’s going to win this game of hers.
-And when you’re the loser, it’s going to be because you
+And when you’re the loser, it’s going to be because you didn’t do anything.”

 The final stab sent Maicey careening back into a sitting position on the toilet seat, cheeks stained cerise and streaked with tears.
-Exuding asperity, Leah stood over Maicey with her mind clouded by contempt for Avery Morrigan.
+Exuding asperity, Leah loomed over Maicey with her mind clouded by contempt for Avery Morrigan.

 “I was going to take care of this myself, but now I see this is something you need to do yourself.
-So here’s your ultimatum, Mai: Stand up for yourself and fight back against Avery, or stay under your rock waiting for her to come step on it and crush you,” Leah finished with finality.
+So here’s your ultimatum, Mai: stand up for yourself and fight back against Avery, or stay under your rock waiting for her to come step on it and crush you,” Leah finished with finality.

 Maicey sniveled and said something inaudible.